 Porthcothan Bay Beach

-Porthcothan beach is a north west-facing cove backed by grassy dunes popular for sunbathing and a favourite with families.
-The sandy beach opens out at low tide, connecting up with small coves to the north and south and at high tide the beach becomes very sheltered from swell and winds due to the cliffs.
+Porthcothan beach is a north west-facing cove backed by grassy dunes, popular for sunbathing, and a favourite with families.
+The sandy beach opens out at low tide, connecting up with small coves to the north and south and at high tide the beach becomes very sheltered from swells and winds due to the cliffs.

 Parking, shops and toilet facilities are close by with beach level access.

-Lifeguards patrol this beach from late May until the end of September.
+Lifeguard cover from the 15th of May until the 26th of September (2021).
 You are advised to always check beach conditions before your visit and always follow the lifeguards advice whilst on the beach.
 Current beach conditions and lifeguard cover can be checked on www.beachlifeguards.org.uk

 Porthcothan is a dog friendly beach, with no seasonal dog ban.
 Please keep your dog under control and clean up mess immediately.